Hoosier Lottery: Hoosier Lotto

+Cash Pop

+This game was introduced on April 23, 2023.
+Players pick one or more numbers from 1 to 15 and select either a $1, $2, $5 or $10 wager for each number that they choose.
+Prizes range from $5 to $2,500 depending on the amount of money they spend on each number they choose.

 Multi-jurisdictional games

 Cash4Life

 The Hoosier lottery joined Cash4Life on September 19, 2016.
 (The game also is available in Florida, Georgia, Maryland, New Jersey, New York, Pennsylvania, Tennessee, and Virginia.)

 Players choose 5 of 60 numbers in one field, and 1 of 4 green "Cash Ball" numbers in the second field.
 Live drawings are held on Monday and Thursday evenings at 9pm Eastern Time on Livestream.
 The top prize (win or share) $1,000-per-day-for-life.
 Second prize is $1,000-per-week-for-life.

 Mega Millions

 On October 13, 2009, the Mega Millions consortium and MUSL reached an agreement in principle to cross-sell Mega Millions and Powerball in U.S. lottery jurisdictions.
 On January 31, 2010, the Hoosier Lottery began selling Mega Millions tickets.

 Powerball

 Since 1990, the Hoosier Lottery has been a MUSL member.
 Powerball began in 1992.
 Powerball's jackpots currently start at $20 million; it is drawn Monday, Wednesday and Saturday nights.